Equity release myths and misconceptions busted

 A lifetime mortgage works in the same way that a conventional mortgage does e.g. is a loan secured on your home.
 When you receive the cash from your equity release plan some or all of it is used to repay your existing mortgage, all in the same legal transaction.
 You’ve then got a lifetime term with no worries over repayment.

 If you do want to make regular monthly interest payments can with an interest only lifetime mortgage.
 If/ when you can’t afford to pay anymore (or miss three payments) the mortgage doesn’t default – it automatically switches to a roll-up lifetime mortgage.
-This means that unlike a conventional mortgage you are not in danger of losing your home by not repaying,
+This means that unlike a conventional mortgage there is no risk of repossession so long as the terms and conditions of your plan are met.

 Myth #4: Equity release is an expensive way to borrow

 You might be surprised at how cost-effective lifetime mortgages have become in recent years, with many lifetime mortgages now offering an interest rate below 3%.
-Your plan (and therefore interest rate) will depend on your age, house value and the type of plan that you choose, but usually average around 2.5%-4.5%.
+Your plan (and therefore interest rate) will depend on your age, house value and the type of plan that you choose.

 In addition, you could take out a drawdown lifetime mortgage – you withdraw an initial lump sum and leave further funds in a reserve that can be accessed (drawn down) at a later date.
 Interest is not charged on the reserve until the money is released, providing you with a fund to use as needed in the future.
 This can offer you an effective way of limiting the roll-up of compound interest.